Sarah Ellison: Early career

 Ellison began her journalistic career with the Paris bureau of Newsweek.
 Subsequently, she was hired as a reporter by the Wall Street Journal.
 She spent the next decade working in the Journal's bureaus in Paris, London, and New York, before leaving to write her book, War at the Wall Street Journal.
 Called "definitive" and "cinematic" by a reviewer in the New York Times, War at the Wall Street Journal was a firsthand account of Rupert Murdoch’s hostile takeover in 2007.
-While working at the Journal as a reporter, Ellison documented the clash of titanic personalities and journalistic principles that led to Dow Jones & Company being sold to News Corporation for $5.6 billion.

 After the book was published, Ellison was banned from a Wall Street Journal press conference, in a move interpreted by observers as retaliation for her book’s critical coverage.
+She has also criticized the Journal for adopting what she sees as more conservative political stances over time.

 Vanity Fair

 Ellison joined Vanity Fair in 2010 as a contributing editor.
 In 2016, she was promoted to special correspondent, following her activity for Vanity Fair’s blog, The Hive, which concentrates towards Washington, technology, and politics.

 Her work at the magazine covered a wide range of sensitive cultural and political issues, including an exclusive interview with three former supporters of ‘Jackie’, the subject of a discredited campus rape story by Rolling Stone.

 Other prominent stories included exposés of the Washington elite’s hostile reception of Jared Kushner and Ivanka Trump, and the struggle of conservative commentators like Megyn Kelly to attract mainstream audiences after leaving Fox News.
-She will continue to publish with Vanity Fair until December 2017.